 Top 3 Insights

 1. Scores are still surprisingly low – only 64.36 this month compared to 64.58 last month – a slight improvement, but we all stand a clear chance!

-That said, 1.33s is still quite an impressive score, considering how many factors come into play when calculating the loading times of a web page.
-Just to name a few, loading times depend on page speed – both on mobile and desktop devices, page size, text to HTML ratio, server location, media and media optimization, dependencies and third-party services, and so many more others.
+Remember how many factors come into play when calculating the loading times of a web page – page speed – both on mobile and desktop devices, page size, text to HTML ratio, server location, media and media optimization, dependencies and third-party services, and so many more others.
 There are so many ways you can optimize your website and improve your own score.